cits3007/cits3007.github.io/assets/lectures/lect04--access.md

 There are other sorts as well -- e.g. Role Based Access Control (RBAC) which we don't go into in this unit.

-### Types of access control system
+### DAC vs MAC -- who decides?

 Discretionary Access Control (DAC) system:

 - Owners of objects set the permissions
 - Most common approach
-- Poses difficulties for e.g. protecting
-  audit logs from sysadmins
+- Poses difficulties for e.g. protecting audit logs from sysadmins

 Mandatory Access Control (MAC) system: